 So, here’s a quick recap.
 Set goals.
 Work on them daily.
 Start your day with intention.
 Believe that you CAN achieve your goals.

 What are your thoughts?
 Have you tried any of the strategies above?

 Leave a comment and let me know what works for you.

 Taking Action – The Fear Factor – Fear is a normal emotion.
 Sometimes, it can be beneficial because it makes you aware of risks, keeps you alert, and improves mental focus.
 However, too much fear will have just the opposite effect.
 Don’t worry, even the most successful people experience this feeling.
 The key is to prevent it from dictating your actions.

 The Many Shades of Fear

 This human emotion isn’t all black and white.
 Fear can take many forms, from mild anxiety to downright debilitating overthinking.
 Under certain circumstances, it can protect you from danger and stop impulsive behaviors.
-But, because it’s closely tied into your gut instinct, it can also help you improve your decision making.
+But, because it’s closely tied to your gut instinct, it can also help you improve your decision-making.

 But not all types of fear are good for you.
 In fact, this emotion often does more harm than good.
 It can keep you from reaching your full potential, fuel procrastination, and cause stress.